bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 The preferred method is to throw runtime exceptions if a precondition is not satisfied or a result is not expected.
 The use of NULL as return value can cause NullPointerExceptions during the code execution, and also adds unnecessary null checks to the code.

+Java 8 provides the Optional<> generic class which should be used in return values for methods

 ### Validation

 #### Parameters/Input